-Remember, while this may feel like a personal decision, it's not: hiring decisions are based on a mix of factors, from candidates' salary needs to experience levels.
+While this may feel like a personal decision, it's not: hiring decisions are based on a mix of factors, from candidates' salary needs to experience levels.
 Personality may play a role in the mix, but it's likely not the most important factor.
 If you've ever been on the other side of the interview, chatting with candidates, you know decisions are often made based on gut feelings, or a single important bullet point on a candidate's resume.

 Be Gracious and Stay Connected

+Even when you've been rejected, it's a good idea to say thank you for the consideration.
 Send a polite thank-you note to your interviewer and any major contacts you've made at the company, thanking them for their time and wishing them good luck.
 You can also use this space to request that the company keep you in mind for other opportunities that come up.

 This is also a good moment to connect on LinkedIn, which will help to extend your relationship.